-1. Member States shall ensure that the measures provided for in paragraphs 2 to 5 are applied in the vaccination zone during a period starting not earlier than 30 days from the date of completion of emergency vaccination and terminating with the completion of the measures provided for in Articles 56 and 57.
-2. Movement of animals of susceptible species between holdings within and out of the vaccination zone shall be prohibited.
+53. (1) The competent authority shall ensure that the measures provided for in sub-rules (2) to (5) are applied in the vaccination zone during a period starting not earlier than 30 days from the date of completion of emergency vaccination and terminating with the completion of the measures provided for in rules 54 and 55.

+(2) Movement of animals of susceptible species between holdings within and out of the vaccination zone shall be prohibited.

-3. By way of derogation from the prohibition provided for in paragraph 2, the competent authorities may authorise direct transport for immediate slaughter of animals of susceptible species from holdings referred to in Article 57(5) to a slaughterhouse situated within or out of the vaccination zone on the following conditions:
+(3) By way of derogation from the prohibition provided for in sub-rule (2), the competent authorities may authorise direct transport for immediate slaughter of animals of susceptible species from holdings referred to in rule 55(5) to a slaughterhouse situated within or out of the vaccination zone on the following conditions:

-- (a) during transport and in the slaughterhouse those animals shall not come into contact with other animals of susceptible species; - (b) the animals shall be accompanied by an official document certifying that all animals of susceptible species on the holding of origin or dispatch have undergone a survey provided for in Article 56(2); - (c) the transport vehicles shall be cleansed and disinfected before loading and after the animals have been delivered, with the date and time of the cleaning and disinfection being recorded in the logbook of the means of transport; - (d) the animals shall have passed the ante-mortem health inspection at the slaughterhouse during the 24 hours before slaughter and have in particular undergone examination for mouth and feet disease and not shown signs of that disease.
+(a) during transport and in the slaughterhouse those animals shall not come into contact with other animals of susceptible species;

+(b) the animals shall be accompanied by an official document certifying that all animals of susceptible species on the holding of origin or dispatch have undergone a survey provided for in rule 54(2);

+(c) the transport vehicles shall be cleansed and disinfected before loading and after the animals have been delivered, with the date and time of the cleaning and disinfection being recorded in the logbook of the means of transport;

+(d) the animals shall have passed the ante-mortem health inspection at the slaughterhouse during the 24 hours before slaughter and have in particular undergone examination for mouth and feet disease and not shown signs of that disease.

-4. Fresh meat, excluding offal, produced from vaccinated large and small ruminants during the period referred to in paragraph 1, may be placed on the market within and outside the vaccination zone under the following conditions:
+(4) Fresh meat, excluding offal, produced from vaccinated large and small ruminants during the period referred to in sub-rule (1), may be placed on the market within and outside the vaccination zone under the following conditions:

-- (a) the establishment shall be operated under strict veterinary control; - (b) only fresh meat, excluding offal, which was subjected to the treatment described in points 1, 3 and 4 in Part A of Annex VIII or fresh meat obtained from animals reared and slaughtered outside the vaccination zone shall be processed in the establishment; - (c) all such fresh meat shall bear the health mark in accordance with Chapter XI of Annex I to Directive 64/ 433/EEC or, in the case of meat from other biungulates, the health mark provided for in Chapter III of Annex I of Directive 91/495/EEC, or, in the case of minced meat and meat preparations, the health mark provided for in Chapter VI of Annex I of Directive 94/65/EC; - (d) throughout the production process the fresh meat shall be clearly identified, and transported and stored separately from meat of different animal health status in accordance with this Directive.
+(a) the establishment shall be operated under strict veterinary control;

+(b) only fresh meat, excluding offal, which was subjected to the treatment described in points 1, 3 and 4 in Part A of Schedule VIII or fresh meat obtained from animals reared and slaughtered outside the vaccination zone shall be processed in the establishment;

+(c) all such fresh meat shall bear the health mark in accordance with Chapter XI of Annex I to European Union Council Directive 64/433/EEC or, in the case of meat from other biungulates, the health mark provided for in Chapter III of Annex I of European Union Council Directive 91/495/EEC, or, in the case of minced meat and meat preparations, the health mark provided for in Chapter VI of Annex I of European Union Council Directive 94/65/EC;

+(d) throughout the production process the fresh meat shall be clearly identified, and transported and stored separately from meat of different animal health status in accordance with these rules.

-5. Compliance with the conditions in paragraph 4 shall be certified by the competent authority for fresh meat intended for intra-Community trade.
-The competent authority shall supervise the control of compliance undertaken by the local veterinary authorities and, in the case of intra-Community trade, communicate to other Member States and the Commission a list of those establishments which it has approved for the purpose of such certification.
+(5) Compliance with the conditions in sub-rule (4) shall be certified by the competent authority for fresh meat intended for intra-European Community trade.
+The competent authority shall supervise the control of compliance undertaken by the local veterinary authorities and, in the case of intra-European Community trade, communicate to other Member States and the European Commission a list of those establishments which it has approved for the purpose of such certification.